pewingfield/tontine-stayalive/README.md

 ## Running on Unraid (recommended: published image)

-Once the GitHub Actions workflow has pushed the image (see below), this is the simplest path — the image is self-contained (code + Chromium + healthcheck baked in), so there are **no source files to copy**.
+Once the GitHub Actions workflow has pushed the image, this is the simplest path — the image is self-contained (code + Chromium + healthcheck baked in), so there are **no source files to copy**.
 You only mount `/data` and set env vars.